 Who will you learn from?

-Associate Professor Stephan Ludwig, Program Director
+Professor Erik Mooi, Program Director

-Erik is Associate Professor in Marketing and area head of Marketing.
+Erik is a Professor in Marketing and area head of Marketing.
 Erik has taught at top universities in Australia, France, Indonesia, the Netherlands, and the UK on market research, research methods, and marketing strategy.
 He has also authored several books, including A Concise Guide to Market Research and Market Research, marketing nearly 3 million chapters in the process.
 He has published in most top marketing journals, including the Journal of Marketing, the Journal of Marketing Research, and the International Journal of Research in Marketing.

 Professor Liliana Bove